 - give lots of varied experiences to talk about and learn from

 - encourage new words and help your child accumulate a wide vocabulary and understanding of words

 - provide a broad range of early literacy activities within play – such as finger rhymes, poems, puppets, matching picture card games, rhyming word games e.g. mat, cat, sat

 - have books, paper and crayons or drawing materials, in the car, in your bag, in every room of your house so when ever the moment is right these things are easily accessible

-- do lots of drawing together and extend this sometimes by writing a description under the drawing e.g. “A space-rocket” and your child’s name on the top left side
+- do lots of drawing together and extend this sometimes by writing a description under the drawing e.g. “A space-rocket” and your child’s name

 - read to your child from an early age – if your child becomes distracted easily or doesn’t pay attention choose a time such as before a nap when there are no other distractions.